50+ Best Ethical and Sustainable Clothing Brands

 price point: $$

-Women, men’s, children, and outdoor gear clothing
+type of clothing: Women, men’s, children, and outdoor gear clothing

-XXS-XXL
+size range: XXS-XXL

-All of their products are produced under safe, fair, legal and humane working conditions.
+manufacturing: All of their products are produced under safe, fair, legal and humane working conditions.
 You can learn more about their fair trade initiatives.

-They’ve built robust environmental responsibility and animal welfare programs.
+sustainability: As one of the most popular sustainable clothing brands, they’ve built robust environmental responsibility and animal welfare programs.
 They have eco-friendly fabrics and donate portions of each sale to environmental organizations.

 / shop patagonia /